 Precise Point Positioning (PPP)

-PPP is a positioning technique that removes or models GNSS system errors to provide a high level of position accuracy from a single receiver.
-A PPP solution depends on GNSS satellite clock and orbit corrections, generated from a network of global reference stations.
-Once the corrections are calculated, they are delivered to the end user via satellite or over the Internet.
-These corrections are used by the receiver, resulting in decimetre-level or better positioning with no base station required.
+PPP is a positioning technique that removes or models GNSS errors to provide a high level of position accuracy from a single receiver.
+A PPP solution depends on a set of corrections generated from a network of global reference stations.
+Once the corrections are calculated, they are delivered to the end-user via satellite or over the Internet.
+These corrections are used by the receiver to improve position accuracy.

-PPP delivers accuracy up to 3 centimetres.
-A typical PPP solution requires a period of time to converge to decimetre accuracy in order to resolve any local biases such as the atmospheric conditions, multipath environment and satellite geometry.
+A typical PPP solution requires a period of time to converge to full accuracy in order to resolve any local errors such as atmospheric errors, multipath and receiver biases.
 The actual accuracy achieved and the convergence time required is dependent on the quality of the corrections and how they are applied in the receiver.
+Up to 2.5 cm (0.98 inch) accuracy in one minute is possible with advanced corrections and receiver technology.

-Similar in structure to an SBAS system, a PPP system provides corrections to a receiver to increase position accuracy.
+Similar in structure to an SBAS, a PPP system provides corrections to a receiver to increase position accuracy.
 However, PPP systems typically provide a greater level of accuracy and charge a fee to access the corrections.
-PPP systems also allow a single correction stream to be used worldwide, while SBAS systems are regional.
-A typical PPP system is shown in Figure 43.
+PPP systems also allow a single correction stream to be used worldwide, while SBASs are regional.
+A typical PPP system is shown in Figure 44.